jonlpersson/ed-latimore/site/_posts/2022-08-19-mastic-gum-review.md

 * High cholesterol
 * Cardiovascular health

+I wrote a more detailed list of the 8 most potent benefits you attain from mastic gum.
+[Check it out here.](/mastic-gum-benefits/)&nbsp;

 ## How often do you use mastic gum?

 I treat mastic gum like any other resistance workout.
 I don’t do it for more than 2-3x a week.
 You need to rest anyway as you can really feel it working your jawline.
 Like typical workouts, you’ll need to give it 3-4 weeks before you start to notice any real results.